gslender/mslogger-can-sd-blu-uno/README.md

-# megasquirt-lcd-duino
+# mslogger-lcd-sd-blu-uno

-An Arduino AVR microcontroller application that logs Megasquirt and GPS data.
-Also uses LCD shield to provide displayed information along with a menu to select RPM limits etc.
+An Arduino ATmega328P microcontroller application that logs Megasquirt (via Serial) and GPS data (via Bluetooth).
+Also uses LCD shield to provide limitted displayed information.

 Current project is based on Platformio's code builder - see http://platformio.org/

-After pulling down the project's repo, run the following platformio command `platformio init --board megaatmega2560 --ide eclipse`
+After pulling down the project's repo, run the following platformio command `platformio init --board uno --ide eclipse`

-The Arduino board actually used is the Seeeduino Mega (which is a Uno sized board but with a ATmega2560) - we've then got the following shields...
+The Arduino board actually used is the freetronics Eleven (100% Uno) - we've then got the following additions...

-1) Adafruit's ILI9328 TFT LCD Display and Touch screen shield - uses digital pins 5-13 and analog 0-3.
+1) Adafruit's ILI9328 TFT LCD Display and Touch screen shield - uses digital pins D5-D13 and analog A0-A3.
-2) Adafruit's Ultimate GPS Logger shield - using pins 18(TX1) and 19(RX1) by running wires from GPS.
+2) Linksprite Bluetooth Shield for Arduino on digital pins D3 and D4 (for connection to a Qstarz 10Hz GPS logger).
-3) Linksprite Bluetooth Shield for Arduino on pins D2 and D3
+3) DB9 Serial TTL board wired to digital pins D0-D1 for Hardware Serial for Megasquirt logging.

-In order to get Adafruit's Ultimate GPS Logger working on a MEGA, you need to wire the RX/TX to one of the other Serial ports (Serial1).
+3) DB9 Serial TTL board wired to digital pins D2-D3 Software Serial for debuging.

 .. more details to follow soon ..